 If you are in your 60s or 70s and own a business, you may be thinking about retirement at some point.
 But for many business owners, this can be a scary thought.
 What do you do with all of your time?
 Will you miss running the business and seeing the employees every day?

 Fortunately, there is a way to test the waters on this without fully retiring.
 At the same time, you can secure your financial future and not have to carry the burdens of owning the business.

-When you sell your business many buyers like to have the seller stay on after the sale and help to train the new buyer and make sure that things continue to go smoothly with the employees and customers.
+When you sell your business, many buyers like to have the seller stay on after the sale and help to train the new buyer and make sure that things continue to go smoothly with the employees and customers.
 There is usually an employment agreement that goes with the sale of a business.
-The employment term can be as short as a week or as long as a number of years.
+The employment term can be as short as a week or as long as several years.

 Working part-time into your 80s

 One of our clients was an engineering firm in the Hudson Valley area of New York that had three partners.
 The buyer also owned an engineering firm, but he already had two locations, one in New York City and one in New Jersey.

 He wanted someone to be able to continue to run the new location that he just purchased without having to be there all of the time.
 This fit in well with two of the sellers who wanted to transition into retirement.

 Two of them stayed on for a year, and one of them has continued to work there part-time for over a decade into his 80’s.
 He enjoys coming in twice a week and helping out.
 It keeps him busy enough but not too busy that he can’t enjoy his grandchildren and hobbies.